Aarhus University Seal

 JOB PROFILE

-• Planning and implementation of innovation strategies
+• plan and implement technology and innovation strategies

-• Creation and advancement of innovative processes
+• create and advance innovative processes

 We want to help our students find successful careers.
 Students can always contact our Career Services for advice and assistance with getting onto the Danish labour market.
 Check out our careers page to see the range of services we offer.